Mission: To document Saint Louis through art and word to promote understanding, civic pride, intergenerational

 The Saint Louis Story Stitchers Artists Collective is professional artists and urban youth ages 15-24, working together to create positive social change.
 We collect local stories and reframe and retell them through art, writing and performance to promote understanding, civic pride, intergenerational relationships and literacy.
-We are artists-in-residence at Kranzberg Arts Center in vibrant Grand Center.
+We are artists-in-residence at Kranzberg Arts Foundation in the vibrant Grand Center Arts District.

 Projects create a platform for community engagement through an artistic lens and with it the Saint Louis Story Stitchers work to shift perceptions and realities and bring hope to the Saint Louis community.

 A social enterprise based on publishing supports our mission.
 Our content is the stories of St. Louis.
 Our content collectors are teens and artists.
 Our partners are cultural and educational institutions across the city.
 Our products are indigenous stories retold through performances and publications.
 Our customer is the public, youth, educators, and tourists.
 Our message is peaceful co-existence and mutual respect.